 - On 24 June 2012, a bomb explosion at a nightclub in Mombasa reportedly killed three people and injured a number of others.

-Nairobi suburbs of Eastleigh, Kasirani, Kibera and Mathare: We advise you to reconsider your need to travel to the Nairobi suburbs of Kibera, Mathare, Kasirani and Eastleigh due to violent incidents and high crime levels.
+Nairobi suburbs of Eastleigh, Kasarani, Kibera and Mathare: We advise you to reconsider your need to travel to the Nairobi suburbs of Kibera, Mathare, Kasarani and Eastleigh due to violent incidents and high crime levels.

-Kidnapping: There is an ongoing very high threat of kidnap to Westerners, including tourists, journalists and humanitarian workers, in parts of Kenya that are close to the border with Somalia.
-Somali-based kidnappers have abducted a number of Westerners from Kenya in 2011 and 2012.
-For more information about kidnapping, see our Kidnapping Threat travel bulletin.
+Kidnapping: There is an ongoing very high threat of kidnap for Westerners in parts of Kenya that are close to the border with Somalia.
+For more information about kidnapping, see our Kidnapping threat travel bulletin.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.